What Returns is What Is — a presentist critique through contrast

 Traditions point in different directions.
 Correspondence leans on the world as fixed.
 Relativism leans on frame.
 Existentialism leans on lived meaning.
 Essentialism leans on inner nature.
 Dialetheism lets two truths stand.
 All fine, but each treats truth like a thing.
 We do not.
 We ask one smaller question that bites harder: what returns.

 In this frame truth is a result.
-Not a halo.
 If two claims stand and neither collapses the other, we do not bless both as true.
 We call the scene what it is, symmetric contrast.
 The system has not resolved.
 The unresolved is a state.
 That is what is.

 What returns is what is